berangerthomas/GenAI/README.md

 A modern, containerized GenAI application that combines Ollama, FastAPI, and Chainlit to create an intelligent chat interface with document retrieval capabilities.

-By default, the system uses Paul Graham's essay, which is already included in the Chroma DB database shipped with the program.
-See below for installation instructions and manual document additions.
+By default, the system scans the frontend/data directory and adds or updates a Chroma_db database.
+A small text file is provided in the data directory.
+This is an extract from a Wikipedia page.

 ## Table of Contents